terrencemlai/virtualsipandpaint/README.md

 ```
 * Create and Join Art Rooms

-Once user hits ```invite button``` in a room, it auto-generates URL and it's already copied to a clipboard.
+Once user clicks ```invite button``` in a room, it auto-generates URL and it's already copied to a clipboard.

 ![tipsypainter](frontend/public/p3.png)